ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 >   or [2](http://superuser.com/questions/479726/how-to-get-infinite-command-history-in-bash)
 {: .callout}

-One of the main keyboard shortcuts to navigate shell history is
+Some of the main keyboard shortcuts to navigate shell history are:

 `Ctrl-p` | Previous line in the history
 `Ctrl-n` | Next line in the history
 `Ctrl-r` | Bring up next match backwards in shell history

 You can hit `Ctrl-r` and start typing some portion of the command you remember running.
-Subsequent `Ctrl-r` would bring next match and so on.
-You would leave "search" mode as soon as you use some other command line navigation command (e.g. `Ctrl-e`).
+Subsequent `Ctrl-r` will bring up the next match and so on.
+You will leave "search" mode as soon as you use some other command line navigation command (e.g. `Ctrl-e`).

 `Alt-.` | Insert last positioned argument of the previous command.

-Subsequent `Alt-.` brings the last argument of the previous command and so on.
+Subsequent `Alt-.` will bring up the last argument of the previous command and so on.

 > ## History navigation exercise
 >
-> Inspect your shell command history you have ran so far.
+> Inspect your shell command history you have run so far:
 > 1. use `history` and `uniq` commands to find what is the most
 >    popular command you have ran
 > 2. experiment using `Ctrl-r` to find commands next to the most